monthol/Tesseract-5-Training/README.md

 --model_output data/JasmineD.traineddata
 Loaded file data/JasmineD/checkpoints/JasmineD_checkpoint, unpacking...
 ```
+The command first create training data set `.lstmf` files, one for each successful training of an image under the ground truth folder and `.traineddata` under `<model-name>` folder, to be used in training.
+The iteration number are `learning`/`training`/`samples` iteration, as not all samples can be used for training, e.g. bad box file, and some training iteration does not yield any learning (delta=0).

-The training will create `.lstmf` file for each successful training of an image under the ground truth folder and `.traineddata` under `<model-name>` folder.
-Here We try to optimize the BCER error rate by increase the number of iterations (default value is `10000`) or the number of training data (`count` in the python script) in the next run.
+Here we try to optimize the BCER error rate by increase the number of iterations (default value is `10000`) or the number of training data (`count` in the python script) in the next run.
 If something went wrong or maybe we want to increase `count` number, we can start over by cleaning up with command :

 ```